 - The National Registration Search contains the names of all registrants (individuals and firms) in Canada.

 - The Registrant Search tool will show you who is registered with the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition), what they are registered for and if there are any terms and conditions on their registration.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition), what they are registered for and if there are any terms and conditions on their registration.

 - AdvisorReport allows you to research the background, qualifications and disciplinary information of advisors with IIROC-regulated firms.